If you are looking for information on COVID-19 vaccines, please see our COVID-19 vaccines program.

 Vaccines for Aboriginal and Torres Strait Islander people

-Aboriginal and Torres Strait Islander peoples have higher rates of some vaccine preventable diseases (VPD) than non-Indigenous persons.
+Aboriginal and Torres Strait Islander peoples have higher rates of some vaccine preventable diseases than non-Indigenous persons.
 For this reason, extra vaccines are available free through the National Immunisation Program or they are offered at different age points.

-The recommendations and funding for additional vaccines for Aboriginal and Torres Strait Islander peoples vary from state to state, based on local disease burden.
+The recommendations and funding for additional vaccines for Aboriginal and Torres Strait Islander peoples vary from state to state, based on the local disease burden.

 Extra vaccinations are in addition to the routine vaccinations offered throughout life (pregnancy, children, adolescents, adults and seniors).